 Visitors can enjoy stunning views of the Indus Valley, the Indus River, snow-capped Zanskar peaks, and Ladakh’s open ridges from its rooftop.

 Located on the Leh-Srinagar Highway, it boasts a large picture of Maitreya, surrounded by vivid murals of guardian divinities.
 Marvel at the nearby Chamba Lhakhang (Maitreya Temple) and take in the breathtaking views along the 40km road journey from Leh.
 Reach the nearby Leh Airport and start your spiritual journey to Chamchung Shrine.

 Matho is one of the monasteries in Ladakh renowned for its annual Oracle Matho Nagrang Festival, where two monks are said to be inhabited by oracles.
 Visitors can admire 600-year-old thangkas, colourful paintings, and an assembly hall with a Sayamuni Buddha.
 Don’t miss seeing lamas dressed in traditional robes during the festival.

-Now that you have ample information, it is right time you take a decision to explore the region to remember forever.
+Now that you have ample information, it is the right time you make a decision to explore the region to remember forever.

 Subscribe to our newsletter to receive exclusive offers, latest news and updates.